-The Mandate does not currently commit to invest more than 0% of its assets in sustainable investments with an environmental objective aligned with the EU Taxonomy, however, these investments may form part of the portfolio.
+The Mandate does not currently commit to investing a minimum threshold of assets in sustainable investments with an environmental objective aligned with the EU taxonomy, but these investments may be part of the portfolio.

 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?